vagelisIlias/mecom/README.md

 ![](example-images/exampleImage_2.png)

-The user panel
+The User Dashboard

 ![](example-images/exampleImage_3.png)

-The admin dashboard controls all the shop
+The Admin Dashboard Controls all the aspects of the shop

 ![](example-images/exampleImage_4.png)

 ![](example-images/exampleImage_5.png)

-The Vendor dashboard has been approved by the admin
+The Vendor Dashboard has been approved by the admin

 ![](example-images/exampleImage_6.png)